Irmabee/Volverine/README.md

 GitHub repository for all the code used in the Volatility GUI

+To ensure the program functions correctly, you need to add the memory dump path in main.py file.
+If vol.exe (Volatility 3) fails to execute, adjust the path to your own directory.

 ## Conventions Used:

-Naming Convention: Underscore naming conventions are used throughout the code.
 Language: All code comments, variable names, and method names are written in English.

 ## Dependencies:

-pip install tkinter
 pip install eel
 pip install subprocess
+pip install wxPython
-pip install PyQt5
+pip install reportlab
-pip install
+pip install python-csv

 ## Contributors: